Iran–European Union relations

 European Union–Iran relations are the bilateral relations between Iran and the European Union (EU).
 The EU is Iran's largest trading partner, along with China and the United Arab Emirates.
 Trade with Iran is subject to the general EU import regime and the EU supports the goal of Iranian accession to the World Trade Organization (WTO).
-The EU has accused and criticized Iran for human rights violations, which led to diplomatic tensions, but both sides aim at improving and normalizing relations.
-Should Armenia, which is a planning to apply for EU membership, and Turkey, which is a candidate for EU membership, accede to the EU, Iran will be a border neighbor with the European Union.
+The EU has accused and criticised Iran for human rights violations, which led to diplomatic tensions, but both sides aim at improving and normalising relations.
+Should Armenia, which is planning to apply for EU membership, and Turkey, which is a candidate for EU membership, accede to the EU, Iran will be a border neighbor with the European Union.

 As of 2019, the Iran–EU trade relations are stained due to the sanctions re-imposed on Iran by the United States after the US unilateral withdrawal from the multinational Joint Comprehensive Plan of Action agreement.
 The EU has, however, established a special Instrument in Support of Trade Exchanges to enable EU–Iran trade bypassing the US sanctions.
 In fact, the EU were seen to be "urging Chinese and Russian counterparts to do more to support bilateral economic ties with Iran".
-Nonetheless, the European Union imposed sanctions against Iranian individuals and organizations over human rights abuses in Iran in 2022.
+Nonetheless, the European Union imposed sanctions against Iranian individuals and organisations over human rights abuses in Iran in 2022.
 The EU also blacklisted eight drone makers and airforce commanders in response to Tehran's supply of weapons to Russia.
 In 2023, the European Union adopted an eighth package of sanctions on Iran, thereby significantly expanding the scope of sanctions against Tehran.
 In May 2024, the EU broadened its sanctions regime to cover Iran’s missile program.
+On 29 January 2026, the European Union designated Iran's Revolutionary Guards as a terrorist organisation in response to the violent crackdowns during the protests which resulted in the deaths of an estimated thousands of protesters.
+In addition they advocated for further sanctions on Iran's interior minister along with fourteen additional high-ranking officials.
+Iran, in turn, designated the militaries of all European Union member states as terrorist organisations.

+In February 2026, the Group of Friends in Defence of the Charter of the United Nations issued a statement condemning recent actions taken by the European Union against the Islamic Republic of Iran and the Islamic Revolutionary Guard Corps (IRGC).
+The group rejected the EU’s designation of the IRGC as a terrorist organisation, characterising the measures as politically motivated and in violation of the principles of international law and the UN Charter.
+The statement reaffirmed the group’s support for Iran and criticised the use of unilateral coercive actions by the EU.